Certifying the Nonexistence of Feasible Path Between Power System Operating Points: Introduction

 \section{Introduction}

 Optimal power flow (OPF) is a crucial problem in power system operations.
-This problem seeks an optimal operating point based on a specified objective while remaining within a feasible space determined by the power flow equations and inequality constraints including limits on voltage magnitudes, line flows, and generator outputs.
-OPF feasible spaces are nonconvex and may consist of multiple disconnected components~\cite{molzahn_opf_spaces}, making the OPF problem generally NP-hard~\cite{bienstock2015nphard} with the potential for multiple local optima~\cite{bukhsh_tps}.
+This problem seeks an optimal operating point within a feasible space determined by the power flow equations and inequality constraints that limit voltage magnitudes, line flows, and generator outputs.
+OPF feasible spaces are nonconvex and may consist of multiple disconnected components~\cite{molzahn_opf_spaces}, making the OPF problem NP-hard in general~\cite{bienstock2015nphard}.

-Since it was first formulated by Carpentier in 1962~\cite{carpentier}, a wide variety of local optimization and approximation algorithms have been applied to OPF problems~\cite{opf_litreview1993IandII,ferc4,molzahn2017survey}.
-Numerous convex relaxation techniques have also been applied to OPF problems to derive bounds on optimal objective values, certify infeasibility, and in some cases, obtain globally optimal solutions~\cite{molzahn2017survey}.
-The difficulty of an OPF problem is closely related to the convexity characteristics of the feasible space.
-In this context, many research efforts have studied the geometry of the OPF feasible spaces, e.g.,~\cite{bernie_opfconvexity,hill2008,zhang2011,Bukhsh_FS,Narimani_ACC,molzahn_opf_spaces,molzahn2017survey,molzahn-nonconvexity_search,chiang2018}.
+A wide variety of local optimization and approximation algorithms have been applied to OPF problems~\cite{opf_litreview1993IandII,molzahn2017survey}.
+Many convex relaxations have also been developed to bound optimal objective values, certify infeasibility, and in some cases, obtain globally optima~\cite{molzahn2017survey}.
+An OPF problem's difficulty is closely related to the convexity characteristics of the feasible space.
+In this context, many research efforts have studied the geometry of the OPF feasible spaces, e.g.,~\cite{bernie_opfconvexity,zhang2011,bukhsh_tps,Narimani_ACC,molzahn_opf_spaces,molzahn2017survey,molzahn-nonconvexity_search,chiang2018}.

-The rapid growth in fluctuating renewable generation motivates the need to manage increasingly frequent transitions between operating points in order to avoid significant constraint violations (e.g., voltages and line flows exceeding limits).
-There is limited literature on this topic, with prior work focusing on computing feasible paths between operating points within non-convex OPF feasible spaces~\cite{lee2020,barros2022,turizo2025}.
-Using linear power flow approximations, related work in~\cite{F_Capitanescu, D_T_Phan} seeks the fewest control actions necessary to actuate a transition between operating points.
-However, the failure of existing algorithms to identify a feasible path does not guarantee that no such path exists, i.e., they do not ensure that the initial and target operating points are necessarily in different disconnected components of the OPF feasible space.
+The growth in fluctuating renewable generation motivates the need to manage increasingly frequent transitions between operating points to avoid large constraint violations (e.g., voltages and flows exceeding limits).
+There is limited literature on this topic.
+Prior work focuses on computing feasible paths between operating points within non-convex OPF feasible spaces~\cite{lee2020,barros2022,turizo2025}.
+Using power flow linearizations, related work in~\cite{F_Capitanescu, D_T_Phan} seeks the fewest control actions necessary to actuate a transition between operating points.
+However, the failure of existing algorithms to identify a feasible path does not guarantee that no path exists, i.e., they do not ensure that the initial and target operating points are necessarily in different disconnected components of the OPF feasible space.